-No one can really tell you what it is like to step inside one of Starry Nights luxury tents – you must feel it for yourself.
-Placed amongst native eucalypts and rolling hills, you’ll be lulled to sleep by the sounds of the crystal-clear waters of Petrie Creek tumbling over the rocks.
+Seeing is believing, when you step inside one of Starry Nights’ luxury tents – you must see it for yourself.
+Placed amongst native eucalypts and rolling hills, and not far from the sounds of the winding waters of Petrie Creek.

 - old recycled barn floorboards and an elevated deck

 - pillow top king-sized beds with organic linen,